Delisting removes a stock from public trading. It's either voluntary or mandatory, due to violations, financial issues, mergers, etc.

 After the acquisition of EMC, Dell's equity was not diluted.
 Michael Dell was worth US$3.8 billion when it was privatized in 2013, and when it was listed again in 2018, it was worth US$32 billion, holding half of the shares and nearly 75% of the voting rights.
 This once again proves the value of delisting for founders to focus on business research in a relatively private environment and make strategic adjustments for the company's long-term development.

 In addition, there are many examples of kidnapping to avoid short-term interests.
-One of the clear cases was Tesla in August 2018.
+One of the clear cases was tesla in August 2018.

-At the time, Tesla CEO Elon Musk tweeted that he was considering taking Tesla private at $420 per share.
+At the same time, Tesla CEO Elon Musk tweeted that he was considering taking Tesla private at $420 per share.
 He believes that after a company goes public, it needs to release financial reports frequently, and these financial reports will be affected by stock price fluctuations, which is very annoying.
 Tesla has also been attacked by some short-selling companies, resulting in constant negative news and posing a threat to Tesla's long-term development.
 So Musk is considering taking Tesla private to avoid being disrupted by market fluctuations and attacks.

 Although Tesla was ultimately not privatized due to investors' shareholding requirements and market considerations for the Model 3 at the time, this case reflects that many leaders had considered the possibility of going private.
 Leaders like Musk have this idea of privatization in mind, but not all examples end up being put into practice.